sarangcr03/LinuxGSM-discord-bot/README.md

 # LinuxGSM discord bot with python
 This is a python script for a discord bot to run alongside your linuxgsm game server.

+***NOTE: The directions for installing python assumes that you are using debian or ubuntu for your game server.***

-# Setup
+## Setup

 Log into your discord developer portal and create an application.

 Create a new bot and copy the bot token.

 Replace YOUR_DISCORD_BOT_TOKEN with your token, YOUR_DISCORD_USER_ID with your discord ID and add more users in nessesary.

-(NOTE: enable developer mode in the desktop app to see your discord ID)
+***NOTE: You need to enable developer mode in the discord desktop app to see your discord ID***

 ```ruby
 import discord
 import subprocess